 Every house settles a bit over time as it sinks into the ground.
 This is a normal process that can cause small, thin vertical cracks, which are usually not a major concern.
 A serious structural shift, however, is different.
 This happens when the soil beneath your foundation moves unevenly, causing one part of your home to drop lower than another.
 This differential movement is often caused by the soil and water issues we’ve discussed.
 It creates much more dangerous cracks, like wide diagonal or horizontal ones, and requires immediate attention.
 If you’re not sure what you’re seeing, it’s always best to get a free inspection.

-Common Myths About Foundation Cracks
+Common Myths About Foundation Cracks, Debunked

-How to Monitor and Document Foundation Cracks
+A Simple Way to Monitor Foundation Cracks

 Once you spot a crack, it’s easy to feel a little panicked.
 But before you assume the worst, your first step is to become a detective.
 Monitoring a crack over time gives you valuable information about whether it’s a harmless cosmetic issue or a sign of a bigger problem.
 Keeping a simple log will help you track any changes and provide essential details if you need to call a professional.
 This process doesn’t have to be complicated, but it does need to be consistent.
 By documenting the crack’s progress, you’re taking a proactive step toward protecting your home’s integrity and your peace of mind.
 Think of it as gathering clues; the more you have, the clearer the picture becomes, which is invaluable when considering foundation repair.